misje/opencti-wazuh-connector/docs/source/configuration.rst

    supported entities are enabled, which may be noisy (depending on the alerts matched).

+.. _when-to-run:

 When to run
 -----------

-The CONNECTOR_AUTO setting can be either *auto* or *manual*.
+The CONNECTOR_AUTO setting can be either true (*auto*) or false (*manual*).
 Auto is most likely the most preferred choice.
 However, it is possible to use :octiu:`playbooks <automation>` to run :octiu:`enrichments
 <automation/?h=enrich#enrich-through-connector>` if you have an OpenCTI
 enterprice licence.
 In the example below, the opencti-wazuh-connector is